 (Continued)

-Notice of Security Breach
+Notice of Security Breach & Investigation Procedures

 Other Private Information

 In the case of breach of information made private by law that does not fall within the definition of “personal information”, the District may engage in similar investigative, response, or notification activities as provided above.
 Alternatively, the District may, after reasonable investigation, provide notice to the individual whose restricted personal information has been acquired by an unauthorized person.
 Notification will be made in the most expedient time frame possible and without unreasonable delay, except when a law enforcement agency advises the District that notification will impede criminal investigation.
 Notification should be provided to the individual within three (3) working days of discovery of the breach but no later than thirty (30) working days.